 • A clear and easy to understand written policy concerning anti-harassment policies in the workplace;

 • Training for both supervisors and managers;

 • Policies regarding responding to and resolving complaints;

 • Policies regarding fair and efficient incident investigations;

 • Policies concerning remedial actions when an investigation has determined a hostile work environment or harassment has occurred.

 If you are facing this type of situation on the job, it is important to realize you do not have to endure it alone.
-Consider contacting an employment discrimination lawyer to assist you with your possible case and lawsuit and to go over the details with you.
+Consider contacting an employment discrimination lawyer such as Eric Siegel Law to assist you with your possible case and lawsuit and to go over the details with you.